Azerbaijani art: Easel painting

 The new progressive visual arts of Azerbaijan faced a delay in development in the 19th century.
 The development of realistic easel painting was extremely slow.

-The origins of easel painting in Azerbaijani visual arts began in this period, but works of the period such as portraits painted in Irevan "were still firmly connected to traditions of the eastern miniature of middle ages".
+The origins of easel painting in Azerbaijani visual arts began in this period, but works of the period such as portraits painted by painters such as Mir Mohsun Navvab "were still firmly connected to traditions of the eastern miniature of middle ages".

-A painter Mirza Gadim Iravani, who also had no professional artistic education, is famous mainly as a portrait artist.
-Dancer, Dervish, Strongman and Cavalryman are his most popular works.
-His works are housed in the National Art Museum of Azerbaijan.
-A portrait of a young man, a portrait of a sitting woman, and others are among these works.
-Iravani, whose works were firmly connected to traditions of the eastern miniature of medieval ages, laid down the foundations of the realistic easel painting in Azerbaijan.

 Golden Woman belt.
 Shabaka technique.
 National Museum of History of Azerbaijan.

 Golden brooch with diamond, emerald, ruby.
 National Museum of History of Azerbaijan.

-Paintings in Sardar's Palace in Irevan and also portraits of Fath Ali Shah, Abbas Mirza, Mah Talat khanim and Vajullah Mirza are among the famous works of Mirza Gadim Iravani.
-Besides these portraits he also painted a portrait of the Unknown Warrior.
-The palace was demolished in 1914 and four great portraits on the walls of the palace and also paintings on the walls of houses in Shusha were also destroyed.

 Timur's Portrait by Mir Mohsun Navvab painted with watercolours in 1902 and now housed in the National Art Museum of Azerbaijan in Baku is also famous.

 The genre of satiric graphics appeared with the publication of Molla Nasraddin magazine at the beginning of the 20th century and the development of book publishing.
 Artists of the magazine such as O.Schemrling, I.Rotter, A.Azimzade and K.Musayev actively worked in this sphere of arts.
 Azim Azimzade is a founder of satiric graphics of Azerbaijan.
 His sharp caricatures and grotesques scoffing at social inequality, ignorance, fanaticism and oppression by Tsarism are also famous.
 His series of watercolour paintings called Hundred Types, dedicated to freedom of women, atheism and political motifs, and also the illustrations of Mirza Alakbar Sabir's Hophopname collection of works are famous.

 Bahruz Kangarli is the first Azerbaijani artist who got a professional education was one of the founders of the realistic easel arts of Azerbaijan He created landscapes such as Ilanly Mountain Under the Moonlight, Before the Dawn and Spring.
 He also created portraits of unfortunate people in his Refugees series and everyday life compositions Matchmaking and Wedding.
 His album Memory of Nakhchivan consisting of twenty landscapes is housed in the National Art Museum of Azerbaijan.

 Kangarli drew outlines of costumes for Deadmen (J.Mammadguluzadeh), Haji Gara (M.F.Akhundov), Peri Jaud (A.Hagverdiyev) and other plays staged in Nakhchivan, in 1910.

 Tree of life, painting on glass.
 Karabakh.
 National Art Museum of Azerbaijan.